Instance-JS/Instance/docs/proofs/Mass-is-probability-3.md

-# On the Mathematical Necessity of Global Curvature: A Unified Proof via Probability-Mass Duality and 5D Expansion
+# On the Mathematical Necessity of Universal Curvature: A Unified Proof via Probability-Mass Duality and 5D Expansion

 **Abstract**